Many women with Endometriosis also suffer from infertility. Why? Well, that very question spawned today’s research…

 It is believed that Endometriosis is present in 24-78% of infertile women (depending on who you ask).
 That’s a huge figure!
 Infertility associated with Endometriosis may occur at any state of the disease (I to IV; mild to severe).
-It’s believed that the Stage of Endo may effect the rate of infertility: women with “mild” Endo have been known to conceive 2-4.5% per month; women with moderate to severe Endo drop to less than 2%.
+It’s believed that the Stage of Endo may effect the rate of infertility: people with “mild” Endo have been known to conceive 2-4.5% per month; people with moderate to severe Endo drop to less than 2%.
 Normal, fertile couples conceive at a rate of 15-20% per month.
 It’s a big difference all across the board.

 The medical and scientific community do not have answers as to why Endo may make women infertile; only theories:

 - Less intercourse due to painful sex;

 - Anatomical distortion caused by implants and/or adhesions;